Animesh24680/Team-Spark/README.md

 # Team-Spark
 Food Adulteration is tackled by Group 78 - Learnathon providing a unique insight and solution.

-TITLE: "AdulterationGotANEWSolution" - Solution to food adulturation.
+TITLE: "FooDAdulterationGotANEWSolution" - Solution to food adulturation.

 TEAM MEMBERS: